jp-assis/robot-face-core/REAME.md

 # Robot Face Player

-Small Python application that shows facial expressions in fullscreen using **pygame** and receives expression commands via **ROS 2** on the `/robot_face` topic.
+Small Python application that shows facial expressions in fullscreen using **pygame** and receives mood commands via **ROS 2** on the `/robot_face` topic.

-Each expression is a sequence of `.jpg` images that form a simple animation.
+Each mood is a sequence of `.jpg` images that form a simple animation.

 ## Dependencies